poojagupta20/DSpace_Documentation_DiracAI/README.md

    -  `cd dspace`
    -  `mkdir root` # will be used for compiled files
    -  `mkdir servers` # will be used for tomcat and solr installation
    -  `mkdir source`  # will be used for front-end and back-end installatio

- ## Instructions: Database and environment
+ ## Instructions: prerequisites and database
  -   `sudo apt install maven`
  -   `sudo apt install openjdk-17-jdk`
  -   `sudo apt update && sudo apt install ant -y`